Sanjeevjha01/Eduvia/README.md

 # 📱 Eduvia – E-Learning App

 Eduvia is a modern, cross-platform e-learning mobile application built with **React Native**, allowing students to access video lectures, manage their profiles, and learn on the go.
+You can access backend from the repo "server" on my github repo.

 ---